tlinkin/Ortho4XP/README.md

 * "Load Backup Cfg" buttons added to the Tile, Global, and Application Config tabs which loads settings from a backup config file (if available).
 * Added ability to set an alternate `custom_overlay_src` directory to resolve an issue for some users.
 The default X-Plane scenery files are split up between `/X-Plane 12/Global Scenery/X-Plane Global Scenery` and `/X-Plane 12/Global Scenery/X-Plane Demo Areas`.
 So if you set `custom_overlay_src` to the first directory and try to batch build a bunch of tiles, you might get an error that the .dsf file can't be found if it's a location where the .dsf files are located in the second directory.
 * The `custom_dem` and `fill_nodata` settings are now saved to the global configuration.
-* Prompt user if attempting to close the config window with unsaved changes.
+* Prompt user if attempting to close the application or config window with unsaved changes.
 * Prompt user if attempting to change the active tile with unsaved changes on the Tile Tab in the config window.
 * Prompt user if attempting to build tiles with unsaved changes in the config window.
 * Backup of the tile configuration is created when using the "Save Tile Config" button (previously was only during a tile build process).